Peltorator/fl_2020_spbu_spr/peLLang.md

 read            | `read var`
 print           | `print (expr)`

-Correct code should be constructed from theese instructions recursively.
+The correct code should be constructed from these instructions recursively.
 Also `{}` must be present at the top level.
 Note that you must assign a variable before using it.

 Some examples: